Generic Coreset for Scalable Learning of Monotonic Kernels: Logistic Regression, Sigmoid and more: Preliminaries

-\end{definition} The main contribution of Feldman and Langberg is to establish a connection to the theory of range spaces and VC-dimension.
-The dimension of a query space is a measure to its combinatorial complexity. \begin{definition}[VC-dimension] \cite{feldman2011unified,Vap71a} For a query space $\left(P,w,X,c\right)$ we define
+One of the contributions of~\cite{feldman2011unified} is to establish a connection to the theory of range spaces and the well known VC-dimension.
+Informally, the (VC) dimension of a given problem is a measure of its combinatorial complexity~\cite{anthony2009neural}.
+For completeness, a formal definition is given in the supplementary material; see Section~\ref{sec:VCBound}.